What is functional abdominal pain?

 How is functional abdominal pain treated?

-Parents, the doctor and the child can partner to put the family, rather than the pain, back in charge of the child’s life.
-Identifying and managing the child’s pain triggers, such as constipation, stress or lactose intolerance often helps reduce the pain.
-Also, with help from caregivers, the child can learn to avoid focusing on the pain.
-There are a variety of specific actions for handling pain episodes, such as breathing techniques, which can be taught to the child.
+You, your doctor, and your child can partner to put you and your child, rather than the pain, back in charge of your child’s life.
+Identifying and managing your child’s pain triggers, such as constipation, stress, or lactose intolerance, often help reduce the pain.

-A parent wanting to know if a child is having pain, a good approach is to observe the child’s behavior rather than asking if they are in pain.
-It is important to prevent the pain from becoming a reason for missing school, changing the child’s social activities or becoming the center of everyone’s attention at home.
-Even when the pain persists, it is reassuring to learn that this is a known condition, and that it is not dangerous.
+As a parent wanting to know if your child has pain, a good approach is to observe your child’s behavior rather than asking if he/she is in pain.
+It is important to prevent the pain from becoming a reason for missing school, changing your child’s social activities, or becoming the center of everyone’s attention at home.